Global-Chem/global-chem/paper.md

 that are toxic to us.
 We expected `CGenFF` to perform on anthing drug-like and not so much for chemical manufacturing.

 In `Figure 6`, we can see that `CGenFF` is performing well on parameter assignment for BRAF Kinase Inhibitors owed to its initial training set of "drug-like" molecules.
 For mother nature's elected scaffolds for small molecules which also mimics the definition of "drug-like".
-For covalent inhibitor warheads, non-traditional "drug-like" molecules given their purpose is to bind into the receptor which is only a newly established recent ascent [Gehringer:2019-6].
+If we extend our look into narcotics that are banned by the drug enforcement agency (DEA) listed as a series of schedules [21CFRPart1] but still inherit drug name, `CGenFF` still performs well on what drugs are popular in the black market.
+For something no traditional binding we can look chemical covalent inhibitor warheads lists, which are "drug-like" molecules given their purpose is to bind into the receptor with a physical bond which is only a newly established recent ascent [Gehringer:2019-6].
 The penalty score is more dispersed because these are recent advancements in science that could be useful to the drug-like community.
 It still behaves well with some outlier compounds that we can focus on parametirizing.
 And lastly, perfluoroalkyls are used in chemical manufacturing of everyday goods [Pelch:2019-9].
 This is not what `CGenFF` was intended for but still assigns parameters that do not extend too far from the existing atom-types built into the forcefield.
 We can arguably say, that if we add one perfluoroalkyl to `CGenFF` it will help reduce penalties for the rest of the dataset as well be useful to the chemical hazard community.

 # Statement of Purpose